InnuendoX3/js-lesson-1/README.md

 # js-lesson-1
-Changing sometihing in this file!
+Changing something in this file!